gvwilson/sdxjs/systems-programming/index.md

 -   Trace this for two directories each containing one file

 ::: fixme
-diagram showing three levels of callback
+Diagram showing three levels of callback
 :::

 -   It *almost* works